 The language used for data definition, data manipulation, security management, etc., is Structured Query Language (SQL).
-DB2 extends this declarative language with SQL PL, which provides the full power of a programming language within the database itself.
-Programs written in SQL PL are known as stored procedures.
+SQL Server extends this declarative language with Transact-SQL (T-SQL), which provides the power of a programming language within the database itself.
+Programs written in T-SQL are known as stored procedures.
+Via Microsoft's Common Language Runtime (CLR), other languages can also be used to create stored procedures.

-Applications communicate with DB2 by sending it SQL or SQL PL commands, usually known as queries, which typically are invocations of stored procedures.
-Applications can be written in any language capable of handling DB2's interface conventions.
-Applications may run on the same server as the DBMS, but typically-and especially in the DoD-will run on dedicated web servers or client machines.
+Applications communicate with SQL Server by sending it SQL or T-SQL commands - usually known as queries - that typically are invocations of stored procedures.
+Applications can be written in any language capable of handling SQL Server's interface conventions.
+Applications may run on the same server as the DBMS but typically - and especially in the Department of Defense - will run on dedicated web servers or client machines.